 - Tilt your head forward, looking down at the sink, and lift the neti pot at an angle, sending the saline solution into your nasal passage.

-- Gravity carries the solution through your nasal cavity and out your other nostril.
+- Gravity carries the solution through your nasal cavity and out of your other nostril.

 - Allow the solution and any excess mucus to drip out from your nostril, blowing your nose to clear the nasal passage.